PETER PAUL BIRO

 (*) Geza Biro was born in 1919 in Transylvania, Hungary.
 He graduated with top honors in Fine Arts and Art Restoration, from the Royal Hungarian Academy of Fine Arts in Budapest in 1943, winning the Royal Scholarship Award in his final year.
 Biro was recruited into the Hungarian army during World War II, and was subsequently made a prisoner of war for four years.
 Released after the war, Biro joined the Museum of Fine Arts in Budapest as a researcher, fine art restorer and consevator.
 His work included restoring historic monuments and artwork that had suffered damage during the war.
 His efforts lead to his appointment as Head of Conservation.
 Geza Biro began exhibiting his own works in the 1950s at the National Gallery of Hungary and, in the early 1960’s, was exhibited in Austria and Sweden.
 In 1967, Biro immigrated to Canada with his famly, settling in Montreal and eventually gaining recognition as a landscape artist.
 He held numerous shows in Canada, the United States, Australia and Europe.
 His works are part of the permanent collections of the Hungarian National Gallery, Ministry of Cultural Affairs of Hungary, the Office of the Governor of Vermont, the Montreal Museum of Fine Arts and numerous corporate and private collections throughout Canada.
 Geza Biro died in Montreal in 2008.

-Paul has performed forensic examinations, specializing in authentication cases, of paintings in museums, private collections and universities, with noted experts, directors, and curators from around the world.
+Peter Paul Biro has performed forensic examinations, specializing in authentication cases, of paintings in museums, private collections and universities, with noted experts, directors, and curators from around the world.

 A partial list of noted experts, directors and curators who have worked with Mr Biro includes: